TannDev/silence-among-us/docs/host-your-own-bot.md

 Check out DigitalOcean's excellent [tutorial on the subject](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-20-04).

-There're several steps required to get this working (again, you should read that tutorial), but here's the configuration we wound up with.
+There're several steps required to get this working (again, you should read that tutorial), but here's our configuration to serve as an example.

-NGINX Site:
+### NGINX Site
 ```
 # API/Capture Server
 server {